ntustison/ANTsXMouseBrainMapping/Manuscript/abstract.md

 the Developmental Common Coordinate Framework (DevCCF).
 We discuss common mapping strategies that can be shared across modalities and driven by specific challenges from each data type.
-These mapping strategies include novel open-source contributions that are made publicly available through ANTSX.
+These mapping strategies include novel open-source contributions that are made publicly available through ANTsX.
 These include 1) a velocity flow-based approach for continuously mapping developmental trajectories such as that characterizing the DevCCF and 2) an automated framework for determining structural morphology solely through the leveraging of